RIPE-NCC/ripe-database-documentation/docs/02.What-is-the-RIPE-Database/01-Purpose-and-Content-of-the-RIPE-Database.md

 Global Internet resources are allocated by the Internet Assigned Numbers Authority (IANA) to five Regional Internet Registries (RIRs).
 The RIPE Internet Number Registry (RIPE INR) contains details of the Internet resources managed by the RIPE NCC within the RIPE NCC service region.
 These details in the RIPE Database are maintained jointly by the RIPE NCC and the Registrants of those resources.
 The RIPE INR also contains details of sub-allocations and assignments made from these resources by the Registrants.
 This information is maintained in the RIPE Database by the Registrants of those resources.

-The information includes the organizations that hold the resources, where the allocations were made, and contact details for the networks.
+The information includes the organisations that hold the resources, where the allocations were made, and contact details for the networks.
 Dates of when changes were made to this information are also included, and some of the historical information is also available.

 ## The RIPE Internet Routing Registry